CPJKU/search-result-bias-metrics/README.md

 ## Data

 1. **MSMARCO Passage Collection:**
-    - Download the MSMARCO passage collection from https://microsoft.github.io/msmarco/.
+    - Get the MSMARCO passage collection from https://microsoft.github.io/msmarco/.
-    - In the section `Passage Retrieval`, find the file named `Collection(10/26/2018)`
-    - The file is approximately 3GB in size.
+    - In the section `Passage Retrieval`, find the file named `Collection(10/26/2018)` (it is approximately 3GB in size) and download it.
     - Save the downloaded .tsv file in the folder `SRB > MSMARCO`.

-All other necessary data and ressources are provided in this repository and described below.
+All other necessary data and ressources are provided in this repository and described below:

 2. **Query Set:**
 The set of queries is based on data from the User Study by Kopeinik et al. [1] (https://github.com/CPJKU/user-interaction-gender-bias-IR).
 Gendered variations of the queries were addded by us.